Last Updated on by

 One of the best parts about Santa Marta is the number of amazing hostels popping up because of the surrounding attractions.
 There’s a wide variety of hostels for everyone from budget backpackers to flashpackers.
 There’s also a pretty lively nightlife scene in Santa Marta thanks to all the backpackers flocking to the region.

 La Brisa Local also has an incredible rooftop that overlooks the city.
 On the weekends they throw rooftop parties that get packed.
-You can come to La Brisa Loca rooftop even if you’re not staying there, but you will have to pay an entrance fee.
+We ended up coming back here from Taganga on the weekend to party.
+You can come to La Brisa Loca rooftop even if you’re not staying there, but you have to pay an entrance fee.

 Things to do in Santa Marta Town, Colombia